 As far as I can determine, the new price leader is Zegrahm Expeditions: (https://www.zegrahm.com/expedition/heart-cuba-february-2017/rates)

 They offer a 11-day/10 night tour of Cuba for only $9580 per person, double occupancy, and $10,666, single.
 (Since the first night is spent in Miami, for comparative purposes, I consider it to be a 10-day, 9-night tour.)
 It looks like groups are limited to 18 travelers, and many hotels are first class.
 However, two listed on their itinerary are located in remote areas, and they are more like 3-star facilities.
 I really have no complaints about their tours of Cuba, but the price seems a bit excessive.
 I also noticed “all air transportation” is listed under “exclusions.”
 I assume they are referring to the Miami>Havana>Miami flights, so this would add an additional $325 cost.
 This would mean that the total cost of a 10-day tour would be about $10,130 for DOUBLE-Occupancy.
 The cost would be approximately $1013/day.
-This is the record as of April 2017.
-This blows me away!
-I’m not complaining–I wish them well.
-And if you want to spend this much money and want me to book a tour for you at these prices, please give me a call!!!
-But remember that other tours costing less than half as much will use essentially the same hotels, buses, and guides.
+This is the record as of October 2017.
+Remember that other tours costing less than half as much will use essentially the same hotels, buses, and guides.

 More tours to Cuba are being added every month as the process of normalization continues.
 New companies are popping up every month.
 I will add them to this page as I become aware of them.

 Our facilitated expeditions focus on Catholic Culture and Health Care in Cuba.
 (CubaTravelSurge.com/tours-2/tours): We’ve designed our tours as though we were taking friends or family to Cuba for the first time.
 We use many of the same local guides, hotels, BnB’s, and buses that more expensive tour companies use.
-The remaining 2017 trips focusing on health care will be May 12-21, June 18-27, November 10-19, and December 8-17.
+The remaining 2017 expeditions focusing on health care will be December 8-17.
+In 2018, there will health care trips February 23-March 4, April 6-15, and May 11-20.
 RN’s can receive 30.0 Continuing Education contact hours.
 (CA BRN Provider #15609).
-The Catholic culture Tours will be from Saturday to Saturday, beginning July 8.
+The Catholic culture Tours will be from Saturday to Saturday, beginning January 27, 2018.
 All these tours are open to anybody 18 years of age or older.